JudgeBeeb/BeebOPL/README.md

 - [ ] Add the Juke Box timer to Droplay as an option using a command line switch.

+- [ ] The 3.mm jack socket is about 1mm too far over to the left and therefore does not fit well.
+This needs to be corrected if another run of boards is done.

 Further down the line, I would like to see if the use of [Exomiser] (http://hem.bredband.net/magli143/exo/) could be incorporated.

 I would also like to see if I could include **kieranhj**'s direct track loading routines using `OSWORD` (which he uses in his amazing [Mode 7 Video] (https://github.com/kieranhj/mode7-video) project).
 This may resolves the problems associated with `OSGBPB`.